-Scandinavian Folk Dancing is taught in the greater Sacramento area in short courses of four to six sessions each, with breaks for holidays during the class period.
-The classes cover basic and some intermediate level dances, as well as good dance technique.
-Advanced dances may be requested during the request period, but generally the classes will emphasize more fundamental skills.
-No previous experience is required.
-Singles & couples are welcome.
+We teach Scandinavian Folk Dancing in the greater Sacramento area during the school year and sometimes during the summer.
+The class is handled as short courses of four to six sessions each for enrollment.
+We break for holidays during the class period.
+The class covers basic and some intermediate level dances, as well as good dance technique.
+Students may request advanced dances during the request period, but generally the classes emphasizes more fundamental skills.
+No previous experience is required, and singles & couples are welcome.
 Partners are rotated frequently to speed the learning process and give everyone a chance to participate.
 Classes began in November 2006 and continue through the present.
-The teaching leader is Barry Moore, and he is assisted by other experienced Scandinavian dancers.
+The teaching leaders are Barry Moore and Sandra Kesler, and they are assisted by other experienced Scandinavian dancers.
 For information, call David Hill at 916-724-9120, davehill (at) sbcglobal (dot) net

-Check the City's web site for the starting and ending dates of each session.
-At the auditorium of the Coloma Community Center,
+Check the City of Sacramento's website for the starting and ending dates of each session.
+Held at the auditorium of the Coloma Community Center,

 4623 T St., Sacramento, CA, 95819. http://www.cityofsacramento.org/ParksandRec/Recreation